May 14, 2020

 Sick of Video Games 8 Other Things to Do During A Quarantine

 Welcome to the YPIE QuaranTimes

 Produced by YPIE’s Journalism major, the YPIE QuaranTimes is a way for YPIE students to connect and share experiences during these unprecedented times.
 YPIE Scholars are using this time in so many creative, meaningful ways.
-As such, the YPIE Journalism major hopes to highlight all of the talent in our community through this publication.
+As such, the YPIE Journalism major hopes to highlight all of the talents in our community through this publication.

 When the World Was Silent